jenschlot/IBM-Bluemix-DevOps-Documentation/whatsnew/index.md

 ## Support for IBM ids

-You can now sign in with your IBM id to get a more seamless experience across the IBM network.
+You can now sign in with your IBM&reg; id to get a more seamless experience across the IBM network.

 ![IBM ids][5]

 ## Now running Rational Team Concert 4.0.6

-We are running [Rational Team Concert 4.0.6][6] for tracking and planning, and Jazz source control.
+We are running [Rational&reg; Team Concert 4.0.6][6] for tracking and planning, and Jazz source control.
 If you'd like to learn more, check out [what's new][7] for Rational Team Concert.

 # Build and deploy to Bluemix